seanchannel/autobluez/README.md

 $ pod=220 ssid=Barnacle pswd=clearwater ./runtest wifi_setup
 ```

 There are hard-coded defaults for parameters in the ```runtest``` file source.
 Parameters are named according to the ble command syntax.
+All of these may be specified as above on the command line.

 ### Test Parameters